NSW schools: mandatory from Term 1, 2027

 The Library

-The full Friendly Schools curriculum — year-level lessons, posters, family booklets, the Evidence for Practice guidebook — digitised and indexed to your Map the Gap priorities.
+The full set of Friendly Schools resources — year-level teaching and learning activities, posters, family booklets, the whole-school practices guidebook — digitised and indexed to your Map the Gap priorities.

 3 · Coaching